 Our bodies are our gardens, to which our wills are gardeners

-Digging For Shakespeare is a different take on the remembrance garden – radically re-imagined to mark the 400th anniversary of Shakespeare’s death.
+Digging For Shakespeare was a different take on the remembrance garden – radically re-imagined to mark the 400th anniversary of Shakespeare’s death.

-It will take the form of a trail through RODALE allotments close to where the original inspiration for the project lived -James Orchard Halliwell-Phillips was a 19th Century joker and world renowned Shakespearean scholar who lived in a series of conjoined sheds on the outskirts of Brighton.
+It took the form of a trail through RODALE allotments close to where the original inspiration for the project lived -James Orchard Halliwell-Phillips who was a 19th Century joker and world renowned Shakespearean scholar who lived in a series of conjoined sheds on the outskirts of Brighton.

 There in his ‘rustic wigwam’ near Hollingbury Copse the eccentric would gather and hoard information on our most celebrated bard, cut and paste the findings into scrupulous scrapbooks and obsessively curate a huge collection of Shakespearean rarities.

 The image of the garden pervades through Shakespeare’s plays, it demonstrate his intimate knowledge of growth, propagation, grafting, pruning, maturing, weeding, ripeness and decay.
 The garden’s symbolic meaning evolves over the course of time and becomes a metaphor for the management of human desires as well as the state of affairs of a country and corrupt kingdom.

 Through examination of certain plays the development of the garden transforms from a political allegory to a metaphor for the human body.